Emissions reduction plan

 Impact on housing and urban development

-The ERP will have wide-reaching implications for housing and urban development in New Zealand.
-It signals significant shifts in the transport, building and construction, and planning and infrastructure sectors.
+Climate change has wide-reaching implications for housing and urban development in New Zealand.
+The emissions reduction plan signals significant shifts in the transport, building and construction, and planning and infrastructure sectors.

 Transport